What is Medication Therapy Management (MTM)?

 Who can benefit from this program?

-In order to be successful in this program, applicants must have a PharmD or a bachelor’s degree in pharmacy and must be a licensed and practicing pharmacist in the United States.
+In order to be successful in this program, applicants must have a degree in an applicable healthcare field and an active license to practice in their field.

-This program is designed to help pharmacists find new careers at:
+This program is designed to help healthcare professionals find new careers in:

 - Managed care

 This program also provides students with the knowledge to develop and launch their own MTM practice or expand their services at their current practice.

 Henry J Kaiser Family Foundation.
 The Medicare Part D Prescription Drug Benefit.
 Retrieved April 3, 2018, from https://www.kff.org/medicare/fact-sheet/the-medicare-prescription-drug-benefit-fact-sheet/